Build data aggregation with StreamX

 Step 4: Update optional data

-1. Publish the data/price.json data to the data channel with the following command:
+1. Publish the data/price.json to the data channel with the following command:

 streamx publish -s 'content.bytes=file://data/price.json' data price:1

-3. Now unpublish the data with price:1 key with the following command:
+4. Now unpublish the data by using the price:1 key with the following command:

 streamx unpublish data price:1